Hour two, Sean Hannity Show, toll free on numbers 800-941-SEAN.

 The Europeans should do their part.

-And when we do, uh this the the idea, the the idea that says that the United States will do the things it needs to do to help sovereign nations defend themselves when they're prepared to do so, whether that's the Taiwanese or someplace else.
+And when we do, the idea, the idea that says that the United States will do the things it needs to do to help sovereign nations defend themselves when they're prepared to do so, whether that's the Taiwanese or someplace else, those will be things that world leaders across the globe will understand.

 They'll see that we're good for our word.

-And when we do, uh the risk that we'll have the horrors that we're seeing in Ukraine take place will be reduced elsewhere in the world as well.
+And when we do, the risk that we'll have the horrors that we're seeing in Ukraine take place will be reduced elsewhere in the world as well.

 Do you agree with President Zelensky that the world needs to worry about Russia using nuclear weapons?